 We begin to get a better sense of Guitar’s personality.
-His distaste for sweet foods arises from his hatred for whites, which itself arises for the way that whites responded to his father’s death (which they were at least partly culpable for) not with respect but with insulting paternalism, as if Guitar’s grief could really be assuaged by candy.
+His distaste for sweet foods arises from his hatred for white people, which itself arises for the way that white people responded to his father’s death (which they were at least partly culpable for) not with respect but with insulting paternalism, as if Guitar’s grief could really be assuaged by candy.
 The curtains on the beauty shop provide another symbol of women’s rich, secret inner life.

 At the age of fourteen, Milkman notices that his left foot is slightly shorter than the other.
 This makes him seem to strut in a showy, arrogant way — Milkman tries to disguise his shorter foot, though fewer people notice it than he imagines.
 He feels a secret connection to President Roosevelt (who can’t walk because of having caught polio when he was young), often thinking that he has more in common with FDR than with his father.
 While he fears and respects Macon, he deliberately tries to be different from him.

-As a black businessman Macon has to contend with his white competitors, who have better access to prime real estate.
-At the same time, Macon has to endure the hatred of the town for his efforts to make money, because the money he earns comes from the other black people of the town— people like Feather despise him for charging what they see as extreme rents.
-The black community expects to be put in positions of lack of power by whites, but find it infuriating to have it done to them by blacks.
+As a Black businessman, Macon has to contend with his white competitors, who have better access to prime real estate.
+At the same time, Macon has to endure the hatred of the town for his efforts to make money, because the money he earns comes from the other Black people of the town— people like Feather despise him for charging what they see as extreme rents.
+The Black community expects to be put in positions of lack of power by white people, but find it infuriating to have it done to them by Black people.
 And Macon’s wealth still doesn’t bring him or Ruth happiness.